amilcar-capsus/meghna-hugo/exampleSite/content/english/specialties/planning-building.md

     bg_image : "images/backgrounds/Background-blanco-2.jpg"
     bg_image_webp : "images/backgrounds/Background-blanco-2.jpg"
     description : "This is meta description"
+    subtitle: "An alternative for cities and buildings"
-    subtitle: "We develop solutions for cities and buildings which reduce investment and maintenance costs, improve its inhabitants quality of life and have good environmental and energy performance."
+    text: "We develop solutions for cities and buildings which reduce investment and maintenance costs, improve its inhabitants quality of life and have better environmental and energy performance."
     icon: ""
     casestudy_item:
       # casestudy item loop